 The management plan for the commercial fishery is both species and area specific due to the high level of variability associated with each population in size, age at maturity, growth rates and other resource users from area to area.

-The commercial venerupis clam fishery currently only allows for three licences all operating in Georges Bay.
+The commercial venerupis clam fishery currently only allows for two licences both operating in Georges Bay.

 The native oyster (Angasi) fishery is also restricted to Georges Bay and is limited to two licences.

-Katelysia cockles are limited to Ansons Bay with the number of licences restricted to four.
+Katelysia cockles are limited to Ansons Bay with the number of licences restricted to three.